This traveler’s guide to taking prescription medicine into the US can be helpful for those traveling and needing to carry their medicines.

 Traveling to the USA?
 Consider the benefits of travel insurance.

 Controlled substances are drugs or products that are tightly controlled by the government because they can be abused or cause addiction.
-The control of the drugs applies to the way they are made, used, handled, stored, and distributed.
+Drug control applies to how they are made, used, handled, stored, and distributed.
 This can include opioids, stimulants, depressants, hallucinogens, and anabolic steroids.

 There are severe penalties for importing such substances into the US.
 So it’s best to take precautions to avoid the consequences.